[To call this a work in progress is to insult works in progress everywhere. It’s a collection of links, a Noachide Drudge Report.]

 HaShem spoke to Moses face to face, as a friend.
 He did not speak in riddles.
 He told him that anyone who adds to the Torah or subtracts from it, anyone who tells you to follow a god unknown to Abraham, needs to be stoned to death — even if he can see the future and perform miracles!
 This reflects poorly on sequels, regardless of their special effects.

-Gentiles have seven commandments (Score).
-Don’t think of them as a religion.
-The first law prohibits “religion.”
-You’re not converting or running around doing Jewish stuff.
-Nor is this Judaism Lite.
+It may be helpful not to think of the 7 Laws as a religion.
+One of them prohibits “religion.”
+You’re neither converting nor doing Judaism Lite.
 The 7 Laws were binding on all humans prior to Sinai.
 It’s moral realism grounded in monotheism + the Kuzari Argument.
 All Western religions presuppose this foundation.
 You’ve been approaching it from a great distance.
 A Noachide (also spelled Noahide) accepts the 7 Laws per the Divine authority of the Torah.
 (They branch off via derivations to more than seven.
 It’s the prohibition of six categories of evil and the obligation to establish courts.)